Skip to content

 Aging Education in SOCIAL WORK

 By the year 2030, one in five clients, one in five consumers and one in five investors will be 65 or older.
-The dramatic growth and increasing diversity of this population are having a profound impact on every societal institution—work, retirement, education, health care, and the family—and accordingly on the social work profession.
+The dramatic growth and different backgrounds represented among this population are having a profound impact on every societal institution—work, retirement, education, health care, and the family—and accordingly on the social work profession.
 The Bureau of Labor Statistics predicts that job prospects for social workers specializing in aging will be quite favorable.

 Aging Education